A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Supplementary mass constraints 2: BCG ICL

 Several works have extracted the ICL profile from imaging data, including in AS1063 \citep[e.g.][]{Montes2018}.
 Different methodologies have been utilised, such as composite model including multiple S\'ersic profiles \citep{Janowiecki2010}, "wavelet-like" decomposition \citep{DaRocha2005,Jimenez-Teja2016,Ellien2021} or methods taking advantage of 2D fitting algorithms used to measure galaxy light profiles \citep{Giallongo2014,Morishita2017}.
 In the present case, we also want to constrain the stellar kinematics.
 Hence, we follow the composite model approach with a MGE model.
 Such parametrisation has been used extensively to model galaxy stellar kinematics, assuming an axisymmetric light and mass distribution.
 In particular, we want to use the Jeans Anisotropic Modelling \citep[JAM;][]{Cappellari2008} which is a computationally efficient way to compute the stellar kinematics for models that do not assume spherically symmetric distributions.

 To recover the BCG and ICL light distributions, we follow the procedure presented in Fig.\ref{fig:ICL-workflow}.
 We use the galaxy light profiles obtained in Sect.~\ref{sect:cluster-member-cons} to remove galaxies in the cluster field, and isolate the BCG and the ICL light emission in the ${\rm F160W}$ filter.
-As a single elliptical profile does not perfectly fit the galaxies in the core, we also mask their residuals, e.g., spiral arms.
-We also mask background objects.
+As a single elliptical profile does not perfectly fit the galaxies in the core, we subtract the fitted model and then mask the residuals (e.g., spiral arms), rather than masking the entire galaxy.
+This approach allows us to use smaller masks while still effectively removing contamination.
+We also mask non-fitted background objects such as giant arcs.
 We then restrict the fitting regions to the same ellipsoidal aperture used in Sect.~\ref{sect:galaxy-light:region-fit} for the preliminary BCG and ICL models.
 It is a fine-tuned version of the preliminary fit, as we are taking into account the flux of field galaxies instead of simply masking them to improve the robustness of the MGE fit.